fairandsmart/right-consent/_docs/08-records-receipts.md

 ---
-title: Record & Receipts
+title: Records & Receipts
 permalink: /docs/records-receipts/
-excerpt: "WHat is the relaion between a consent receipt and records ?"
+excerpt: "What are the caracteristics and the differences between Records and Receipts"
 last_modified_at: 2020-12-15
 toc: true
 ---

+plop